 For what it's worth, the airlines that have given me free or discounted tickets since 2000 are JetBlue (despute my previous criticism and investigative reporting about JetBlue), Ethiopian Airlines, Qatar Airways, and Korean Air.
 I think each of these airlines is excellent, and I've put my money where my mouth is: I've paid the same price anyone else would have to pay, equally or more recently, for other flights on each of these airlines.
 In earlier years I've gotten free or discounted tickets on, that I can remember, Virgin Atlantic, British Airways, China Airlines, Malaysian Airways, Northwest Airlines (since merged into Delta), United Airlines, American Airlines, American Trans Air (out of business), and Aeroflot -- some of which (Malaysian and Aeroflot) I'd choose, and some of which (United) I'd go out of my way to avoid, all else including price being equal.
 I've also been given occasional discounted space-available (standby) travel on United Airlines thanks to a friend and sometimes fellow traveller who worked in their San Francisco maintenance base.
 Some travel agents, including retail agencies (Exito Travel) and wholesale consolidators (Mill Run Tours and others), have sold me airline tickets at their wholesale cost, as a sort of "professional courtesy discount" from their regular retail prices.
 Most of the time I pay normal retail prices for airline tickets, although of course I follow my own advice to buy my tickets from discounters whenever I can.

-I sometimes get discounts on hotels, almost always at upscale places where I wouldn't otherwise stay.
+I sometimes get discounts on hotels, most often at upscale places where I wouldn't otherwise stay.
 Most of the hotel discounts I get are offered to all qualified IATAN card-carrying travel agents, not just to me.
 The hotels don't usually know that I'm a travel writer, much less what, if anything, I write about their particular hotel.
 I've also occasionally gotten free beds in Hostelling International hostels where I've been giving travel seminars -- but where I would have stayed, and which I would recommend, anyway.
 I paid full price for my life membership in Hostelling International, and I've never been paid more than my expenses, or provided with anything more than a free place to sleep and/or commemorative souvenirs, for speaking at an HI hostel or HI event.
 In general, I try to avoid identifying myself as a travel writer, lest that distort my experience and how travel service providers treat me.
 I mostly recommend local hostelries of the sort that don't give discounts, or pay commissions, to travel agents or travel writers.
 I rarely if ever write about specific hotels; if I chance to mention one that gave me a discount, I'll let you know.
 The same goes for car rental companies: like all card-carrying travel agents, I often get offered discounted car rental rates.
 It happens with all the major companies, and I honestly can't remember which were the ones that most recently gave me discounts.
 There are differences in service, but to me, car rental companies are about as fungible as airlines flying the same schedule, maybe more.
 I make my choice almost solely on price.

 As a member of the Bay Area Travel Writers, I've gotten a lot of free lunches at Bay Area restaurants and hotels that host BATW meetings.
 I've also eaten lots of forgettable (and, yes, some memorable) free food at other travel industry functions, both as a writer and a travel agent.
 I get swag along with brochures and press releases: tchotchkes, pens, tote bags, flash drives, candy, the occasional bottle of wine.
-And I've gotten free admission to conferences, industry and other events, some museums, and a few other attractions as a published travel writer with a press pass.
+And I've gotten free admission to conferences, industry and other events, museums, and other attractions as a published travel writer with a press pass.

 I don't require people to identify themselves in order to post comments on my blog, and I often don't know who the people are who send me feedback by e-mail, review my books in their blogs, or post reviews or comments on Powells.com, Amazon.com, or other book sites.
 Of course, I encourage people I know, and people I don't know who like my books, to post favorable reviews and comments.
 I and my publishers sometimes give book reviewers free copies of my books.
 But I have never paid anyone or provided anyone with any compensation or consideration whatsoever in exchange for a favorable comment or review, and people who get free review copies are free to write and publish critical reviews.